Hurricane Isabel: Mid-Atlantic

+Although well to the east of Isabel's center, New Jersey experienced gale-force winds, with gusts to 63 mph recorded in Cape May.
+The hurricane killed two people in the state.
+A tree struck and killed a motorist in Independence Township, and high waves killed a swimmer off Wildwood Crest.
+Statewide, damage totaled $25 million.
+Strong winds knocked down trees and power lines across the state, leaving at least 382,000 people without power.
+High waves and tides eroded beaches along the state's southern coast.
+In North Jersey, the high winds caused three injuries, one due to a fallen tree, and the others due to broken glass.
+In Union County, storm debris forced the cancelation of schools.

+In New York, one person drowned while surfing off Long Beach.
+Statewide, the hurricane left at least $45 million in damage.
+Strong winds knocked down trees across the state, injuring two drivers in the New York area.
+In the New York City area, about 1.1 million people lost power, most of which was restored within a day.
+The hurricane brought unusual birds to the western portion of the state, including petrels and shearwaters normally found in salt-water regions or over the open ocean.
+Most of the birds died within a few days due to the sudden change in habitat.
+In Cayuga County, downed power lines lit one building on fire.

 Virginia

 The storm surge assailed much of southeastern Virginia causing the worst flooding seen in the area since the 1933 Chesapeake–Potomac hurricane, peaking at an estimated 9 ft in Richmond along the James River.
 The surge caused significant damage to homes along river ways, especially along the middle reaches of the James River basin.
 The strong storm surge surpassed the floodgate to the Midtown Tunnel while workers attempted to close the gate; about 44 e6USgal of water flooded the tunnel entirely in just 40 minutes, with the workers barely able to escape.
 The damage to the electrical grid and flooding kept Old Dominion University, Norfolk State University, Virginia Commonwealth University, University of Richmond, The College of William & Mary and many of the region's other major educational institutions closed for almost a week.
 Further inland, heavy rainfall was reported, peaking at 20.2 in in Sherando, Virginia, causing damage and severe flash flooding.
 Winds from the hurricane destroyed over 1,000 houses and damaged 9,000 more; damage in the state totaled over $1.85 billion (2003 USD), among the costliest tropical cyclones in Virginia history.
 The passage of Isabel also resulted in 32 deaths in the state, 10 directly from the storm's effects and 22 indirectly related.